GiorgiaTortora/napari-roi-registration/README.md

 ### Registration Widget

 1. Create a new Labels layer and draw one or more labels where you want to select a ROI (Region Of Interest).
-Each color in the same Labels layer represent a different label which is a different ROI.
+Each color in the same Labels layer represents a different label which will correspond to a different ROI.

 ![raw](https://github.com/GiorgiaTortora/napari-roi-registration/raw/main/images/Picture1.png)

 2. Push the `Register ROIs` button: registration of the entire stack will be performed.
 When the registration is finished two new layers will appear in the viewer.
-One layer contains the centroids of the drawn labels while the other contains the bounding boxes encloding the ROIs.
+One layer contains the centroids of the drawn labels while the other contains the bounding boxes enclosing the ROIs.
+The registration starts from the currently selected frame.
+If `register entire stack` is selected, the registration will create a new layer for each label, with the registered ROI stacks.

 ![raw](https://github.com/GiorgiaTortora/napari-roi-registration/raw/main/images/Picture2.png)

 ### Processing Widget

-Pushing the `Process registered ROIs` button processing of the registered ROIs will be performed.
-Information about the intensity of the registered data and the displacement of the ROIs will be given.
-In the IPhyton console the displacement vs time index and the mean intensity vs time index plots will appear.
+Pushing the `Process registered ROIs` button, the registered ROIs will be analyzed.
+The intensity of the registered ROIs (measured on the area of the selected label) and the displacement of the ROIs will be calculated.
+If `plot results` is selected the plot of displacement vs time index and mean intensity vs time index will appear in the Console.
-Choosing the `save results` option an excel file containg information about the ROIs positions, displacement and intensity at each frame will be generated.
+Choosing the `save results` option, an excel file containing ROIs positions, displacements and intensities, will be saved.

 ![raw](https://github.com/GiorgiaTortora/napari-roi-registration/raw/main/images/Picture3.png)

 ### Background Widget

-1. Create a new Labels layer and draw a label on the area from which to get the background.
+1. Create a new Labels layer and draw a label on the area where you want to calculate the background.

 ![raw](https://github.com/GiorgiaTortora/napari-roi-registration/raw/main/images/Picture4.png)